isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Bitter Gourd.md

 <section>
 	<h4>Environmental needs:</h4>
 		<img src="/images/Plants/Tomato_JacChua%20(3).jpg">
 <p>This vine does best in full sun gardens with a minimum of 6 hours of direct sunlight.
-This plant can also grow with 4-5 hours of direct sunlight and at least 6 hours of indirect sunlight, but will produce less fruits.</p>
+This plant can also grow with 4-5 hours of direct sunlight and at least 6 hours of indirect sunlight but will produce less fruits.</p>
-<p>Plants do best in moist, well-drained soil at least 15cm deep, or in true ground.</p>
+<p>Plants do best in moist, well-drained soil at least 30cm deep, or in true ground.
+The plant can be grown in smaller pots about 20cm deep, but growth will be slower due to the lack of water retention in less soil and a smaller root ball. </p>
+<p>As a fast-growing vine, this plant needs a sturdy trellis to scramble on.
+Because the fruits hang down, it is ideal for arch-shaped trellises.</p>

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/eGBg_S8yj0U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>

 <p>Depending on the cultivar, tomatoes can grow as a vine (indeterminate) or as a small shrub (determinate).
 Vining varieties will need stakes or a trellis to support their growth.</p>